 Disclosures Pursuant To The Sustainable Finance Disclosure Regulation (EU)

 Extantia Capital Management GmbH (“Extantia”, “we”, “us”, “our”) and its affiliates are advancing breakthrough climate technologies by investing directly and indirectly in daring entrepreneurs developing economically viable solutions that can significantly reduce greenhouse gas emissions.

-All direct investment funds managed by Extantia are classified under Article 9 (dark green), which means they have a sustainable investment objective.
-The intention of Extantia is that 100% of Extantia’s investments follow an environmental objective.
-We invest in deep decarbonization technologies that lead us to a world beyond fossil fuels.
-Our minimum target for emissions reduction potential per invested company is 100Mt of CO2e a year and we are actively searching for companies that have even a reduction potential of over 1,000Mt of CO2e a year.
-The latter are called “Gigacorns”, that is, companies capable of saving at least 1Gt of CO2e a year and are commercially viable with a unicorn potential.
+Our Flagship II Fund is classified as Article 9, and the intention is that 100% of Flagship’s investments follow our environmental objective.
+We invest in deep decarbonisation technologies that lead us to a world beyond fossil fuels.
+Our minimum target for emissions reduction potential per invested company is 100Mt of CO2e a year and we are actively searching for companies that have a reduction potential of over 1,000Mt of CO2e a year.
+The latter are called “Gigacorns”, that is, companies capable of saving at least 1Gt of CO2e a year and are commercially viable with unicorn potential.